Research & Creative Works

-Dr. Geiser is an Undergraduate Research Fellows (UGF) Program Mentor of the South Dakota Biomedical Research Infrastructure Network (SD BRIN).
-Undergraduate students are encouraged to learn more about the biomedical research opportunities available through SD BRIN program at http://orgs.usd.edu/brin/undergrad.html and by contacting Dr. Geiser at firstname.lastname@example.org or 605-668-1606
+Undergraduate students are encouraged to learn more about basic research opportunities available through BioSNTR at http://sdepscor.org, biomedical research opportunities available through SD BRIN program at http://orgs.usd.edu/brin/undergrad.html, bioinformatics research opportunities available through MGAN at http://www.mgan-network.org, and by contacting Dr. Geiser at email@example.com or 605-668-1606.

 Publications & Conference Papers

 "Investigation of potential drug targets for Methicillin-Resistant Staphylococcus aureus infections" - The goal of this project is to develop novel antibacterial agents for methicillin/multidrug-resistant Staphylococcus aureus (MRSA) that are less prone to bacterial resistance.
 The hypothesis is that a class of central metabolic enzymes such as MRSA acetate kinase(ACK), MRSA fructose bisphosphate aldolase (FBPA), MRSA phosphotransacetylase (PTA), Mannitol-1-phosphate 5-dehydrogenase (M1P5D) and MRSA HPr kinase/phosphorylase(HprK/P), which are in silico essential to bacterial growth and absent in humans, are promising drug targets